LuanPiresBresolla/BeTheHero/README.md

 With the phone connected in computer, and mode depuration, or with emmulator android open ,run this command for do installation the application in phone

+Obs: For you configure the emulator, access this link https://react-native.rocketseat.dev/

 ```
   react-native run-android
 ```